FIFA 08: Soundtrack

-EA Sports officially announced FIFA 08s' soundtrack on 11 September 2007.
+EA Sports officially announced FIFA 08s soundtrack on 11 September 2007.
 It featured many Latin music acts including Ivy Queen and Pacha Massive.

 Reception

 The PlayStation 2 version of FIFA 08 received a "Double Platinum" sales award from the Entertainment and Leisure Software Publishers Association (ELSPA), indicating sales of at least 600,000 copies in the United Kingdom.
 ELSPA gave the Xbox 360 and PlayStation 3 releases each a "Platinum" certification, for sales of at least 300,000 copies per version in the region.

 Awards

 In 2008, FIFA 08 was nominated for BAFTA Children's Kids Vote Award.
+During the 11th Annual Interactive Achievement Awards, FIFA 08 received a nomination for "Sports Game of the Year" by the Academy of Interactive Arts & Sciences.